SiFTW/MitchellLabWebsite/content/event/Osaka2023/index.md

   postcode:
   country: Japan
 featured: false
-summary: Dr Mitchell will deliver a seminar titled: "A systems biology approach to understanding B cell fate decisions in health and lymphoma."
+summary: Dr Mitchell will deliver a seminar on using systems biology approaches to understanding B cell fate decisions in health and lymphoma.

 abstract:
 # Talk start and end times.